2000 Pacific typhoon season: Tropical Depression 04W

+Tropical Depression 04W formed on early May 29, although the JTWC didn't recognize it until the next day and designated it as 04W.
+It then went on to curve northwest.
+JTWC issued their final warnings for 04W on June 1, with JMA following suit.

 Unnamed tropical depression

-A vortex in an active trough over the South China Sea developed into a midget tropical depression on June 18, 35 km south-southwest of Hong Kong.
+A vortex in an active trough over the South China Sea developed into a small tropical depression on June 18, 35 km south-southwest of Hong Kong.
 It moved northward and made landfall that day, with its very small circulation being well captured by the Observatory's network of automatic weather stations.
 The depression brought light rain to Hong Kong and strong winds.
 Although this tropical depression was widely recognised by Asian agencies, there are still disputes on the nature of this system.
 It had an unusually small size and formed surprisingly close to land.

 Typhoon Kirogi (Ditang)

 On June 30, an area of disturbed weather was identified roughly 650 km (405 mi) east of the Philippine island of Mindanao.
 This system gradually organized as it remained stationary, prompting the JTWC to issue a TCFA the following day.
 The JMA and JTWC began monitoring the disturbance as a tropical depression early on July 2, with the former classifying it as 05W.
 Several hours later, PAGASA also issued their first advisory on the depression, giving it the local name Ditang.
 Tracking northward, the system intensified into a tropical storm, at which time it received the name Kirogi, before undergoing rapid intensification late on July 3.
 Following this phase, the storm attained typhoon intensity and developed a well-defined 59 km (37 mi) wide symmetrical eye.
 Typhoon Kirogi attained its peak intensity early on July 4 with winds of 155 km/h (100 mph 10-minute sustained) and a barometric pressure of 940 mbar (hPa; 27.76 inHg).

 In Japan, hundreds of residents were evacuated as Typhoon Kirogi approached the country.
 Since the storm weakened considerably from its peak intensity, damage was much less than initially anticipated.
-In all, damages from the storm amounted to 15 billion yen (2000 value, $140 million USD) and 3 confirmed fatalities.
+In all, damages from the storm amounted to 15 billion yen (2000 value, $ million USD) and 3 confirmed fatalities.